andersfr/zig-lalr/README.md

 LALR parser generator written in native zig

 You need a copy of my flat-hash table implementation to compile.

-Running the LALR generator (main.zig) outputs a lot of debug to the screen.
+Running the LALR generator (lalr.zig) outputs a lot of debug to the screen.

-Many conflicts are reported by they should all be correctly resolved.
+Many conflicts are reported but they should all be correctly resolved.

 1. git clone https://github.com/andersfr/zig-flat-hash.git
 2. ln -s zig-flat-hash flat\_hash